 When the batteries become old and unusable, please do try and dispose of them in the proper manner.
 You should contact your local authority and find out how to dispose of batteries in your are.
 A supplier may give some insight on how best to dispose of old scooter batteries, but you can you can often drop them off at a local auto parts store or at a local recycling center.

-Be responsible when disposing of your batteries and enhance the eco-friendliness of your best electric scooter.
-A clean conscience and a clean earth are priceless.
+Be responsible when disposing of your batteries and enhance the eco-friendliness of your scooter.
+Compare adult electric scooters on our top 15 comparison page, ride it, have fun and remember that a clean conscience and a clean earth are priceless.
 Have fun and enjoy your scooter!